noahv312/noahv312/README.md

 ### Hi there, I'm Noah!
-2nd year in my BSc of Computing Science at Simon Fraser University
+2nd year in my BSc of Computing Science at Simon Fraser University.

 <!--
 **noahv312/noahv312** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.